Drawing Family

 The workshops for children of the Drawing Lab of the other exhibitions.
 Reactivate a workshop by booking it now!

-On a Wire After setting up his exhibition, Keita Mori put all his spools of thread and wool in his bag.
+After setting up her exhibition, Keita Mori put all her spools of yarn and wool in her bag.
 During his trip everything got tangled!
 Will you be able to untangle the balls and continue the artist's drawings?
-In his works, thread has replaced the pencil of the pencil and has covered all the walls of the art center, it's up to you!
-Strings – Keita Mori, curated by Gaël Charbau – February 24 – May 20, 2017.
+In his works, the wire replaced the pencil of the pencil and covered all the walls of the art center, it's up to you!

-Powder of escape Oh no!
+Oh no!
 The drawings on the walls of the Drawing Lab have faded.
 Carried away by such a loud dance, the characters of the dreams of the artist Christian Lhopital have erased between them, leaving only graphite powder on the floor.
 To your tools, it's time to give rhythm to this dance!
-Danse de travers – Christian Lhopital, curated by Jean-Hubert Martin – 16 October – 9 January 2019.

-Élisée Reclus' herbarium Élisée Reclus is anineteenth-century explorer who traveled the earth in search of the most beautiful landscapes and described many plant species in his books.
+Élisée Reclus is anineteenth-century explorer who traveled the earth in search of the most beautiful landscapes and described in his books many plant species.
 While the artists Florentine & Alexandre Lamarche-Ovize wanted to open their sketchbooks filled with drawings of flowers, they flew away and all mixed.
-Will you be able to reconstruct Monsieur Reclus' herbariums? Élisée, une biographie – Florentine & Alexandre Lamarche-Ovize, curated by Solenn Morel – October 13, 2019 – January 9, 2020.
+Will you be able to reconstruct Monsieur Reclus' herbariums?

-K7 to draw (title for adults) What is a "K7" or a "VHS tape"?
+What is a "K7" or a "VHS tape"?
 These objects that your children have certainly never come across and that belong to your generation, the artist Vanessa Enríquez uses them to draw!
 Equipped with meters of VHS tapes and double-sided tape, children are invited to experiment with the artist's technique and draw with the remains of the VHS tape glued to the tape.
 A landscape, a forest, what will emerge from this technical process based on movement and chance?

 RESOUNDING SONGS – Vanessa Enríquez, curated by Frida Robles – October 16, 2021 – January 12, 2022.

-Exquisite map
+— Exquisite map

 "We who desire without end" – Karine Rougier, winner of the 2022 Drawing Now Award – January 20 – March 31, 2023.

-" My beaver Have you ever come across a beaver?"
-Beavers are wild animals that we don't get to see often and yet they are indispensable.
-In her exhibition, Suzanne Husky shows us their importance in the balance of natural environments.
+Have you ever met a beaver?
+Beavers are wild animals that we don't get to see very often, yet they are indispensable.

 With the help of pre-cut cardboard that we will assemble, and with the watercolor technique used by the artist, the children will be able to take a pretty beaver out of the cardboard that they can take home.